cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 print(4 * (1 - 1/3 + 1/5 - 1/7 + 1/9 - 1/11 + 1/13))

 ```
 Even if you don't understand what the Taylor expansion of $\arctan(x)$ is, the comments still clearly describe the intent behind each of the `print` statements.
 If these comments weren't present in the code, we would probably have difficulty understanding what is going on.
-Thus, we can see that adding good comments to your code is almost as important as the code itself.
-Even if you think you will be the only one reading or modifying your code in the future, adding comments is still very important, as it can make your code immune to the scourge known as [_Eagleson's Law_](https://medium.com/@adam.wasserman/eaglesons-law-of-programming-54521950d0f8):
+This shows that adding good comments to your code is almost as important as the code itself.
+Even if you think you will be the only one reading or modifying your code in the future, adding comments is still very important, as it can make your code immune to the scourge known as [_Eagleson's Law_:

 ```{epigraph}
 "Any code of your own that you haven’t looked at for six or more months, might as well have been written by someone else."